fnickels/terraform-provider-mirror-example/Article.md

 * Improved build times.
 Resources do not have to be pulled down from the Internet each time a build is performed.
 Download once into the image, and re-use it many times.

-* Consistency & Reproducibility.
+* Consistency.
 The same version of the tools and dependencies are used each time you build.
-A newer version of a dependency that may have been recently introduced between builds should not impact the build artifacts as long as all dependencies are properly pinned in the build image.
+A newer version of a dependency introduced between builds should not impact the build artifacts as long as all dependencies are properly pinned in the build image.
 When working across a team of developers if everyone is using the same version of the build image you can have confidence that each developer will be building identical build artifacts irrespective of differences in their development environments and O/S platforms.

-* Versioning Tracking, using version tags with your build server image in a source code repository and capturing the version in your application's metadata at build time, you can trace back and have confidence about the configuration used to build a release when troubleshooting.
+* Versioning Tracking, using version tags with your build server image coupled with a source code repository & artifact registry you can have improved accountability and reproducibility.
+Adding metadata to your application as to what version build image was used to build it makes it easier to trace back and have confidence about the configuration used to build a release when troubleshooting.

-Security, improve your security posture by not reaching out to the Internet for resources each time you build.
+* Security, improve your security posture by not reaching out to the Internet for resources each time you build.
+The ability to scan the build image for malicious artifacts can help ensure your tooling does not have security flaws.

 The following sections will walk you through setting up a simple test Terraform application and Docker build image.
+We will demonstrate how add the ability to capture and use local terraform provider mirror.

 ---

 ## Setup Example Environment

-To work through the example code we will be covering create the following directory structure in your home directory.
+To work through the example code we will be covering, create the following directory structure in your home directory.

 From your shell run: